 \section{Abstract}

-We present thermodynamics of a charged rotating BTZ black holes here.
-In particular, we derive expressions for various macroscopic thermal quantities such as entropy, Hawking temperature, Helmholtz free energy, internal energy, pressure, enthalpy, and Gibbs free energy.
-In order to study the effects of small statistical thermal fluctuations around the equilibrium on thermodynamics, we calculated the leading-order corrections to the various thermodynamical potentials of charged rotating BTZ black hole and do comparative analysis for the fixed values of charge and angular momentum.
+We present the thermodynamics of a charged and rotating BTZ black holes here.
+In particular, we derive expressions for various macroscopic thermal quantities such as entropy, Hawking temperature, Helmholtz free energy, internal energy, enthalpy, Gibbs free energy, and specific heat.
+To study the effects of small statistical thermal fluctuations around the equilibrium on thermodynamics, we calculated the leading-order corrections to the various thermodynamical potentials of charged and rotating BTZ black hole and do comparative analysis for the fixed values of charge and angular momentum.